 So, you can’t just look at what is the charge and try to figure out what will happen.
 There are many other factors involved in determining what’s ultimately going to happen to somebody if they are convicted.

-Read about the Laws Concerning Possession, Sale, Distribution Of Drugs In Michigan, or call the law office of Attorney Paul Tafelski for a free initial consultation at (248) 451-2200 and get the information and legal answers you’re seeking.
+Read about the Laws Concerning Possession, Sale, Distribution Of Drugs In Michigan, or call the law office of drug crime attorney Paul Tafelski for a free initial consultation at (248) 451-2200 or contact us online and get the information and legal answers you’re seeking.